YahyaAAAAAAA/Squareo/README.md

 ###

-<p align="left">Squareo is developed by Yahya Amarneh.
+<p align="left">Squareo is developed by me Yahya Amarneh.
 I hope you enjoy playing my game as much as I enjoyed creating it.
-For support or feedback, please contact us above.</p>
+For support or feedback, please contact me above.</p>

 ###